Change management is a critical—and often misunderstood—component of most Epic implementations, and indeed, most software projects.

 If you will never need to report on a certain field, and it isn’t being used by anyone and doesn’t improve the process at all, then why leave it on the ticket?
 It’s a waste of time.
 For example, how many times should you have to enter “Epic” as the system that you are changing?

 I have seen some remarkably cryptic change tickets and systems in my day, such as a “relate” button that actually meant “create.”
 But these are easy fixes.
 If a name field on a ticket is unclear, modify it in a way that clarifies what is expected from the user.

 In ServiceNow, hover tooltips are a great feature that improve understanding without cluttering the GUI.
 The tips allow build analysts to get more information on what is being asked for in that particular field, while reminding them of the audience, so change descriptions are as detailed as they need to be.

 The best change descriptions are specific enough to be clear to an end user or change admin without being too technical.
 To help your team write better change descriptions show them examples of well-written ones and contrast them to descriptions that are too vague or too technical.
 Some coaching and positive reinforcement should result in more effective change descriptions.

 Finally, before implementing any of the changes above, change managers should, of course, involve and gather feedback from analysts—and then clearly communicate the reasons for and timing of a change.

 Collaboration and communication are keys to ensure that your tweaks to the change process are readily accepted and adopted by all of the users.

-Kristen Ahlm is an Epic Certified Consultant at Healthcare IT Leaders with extensive experience in developing and maintaining Epic Change Management processes.
+Kristen Ahlm is an Epic Certified Consultant with extensive experience in developing and maintaining Epic Change Management processes.